 Only 1 in 3 children in the Velondriake area of southwest Madagascar go to school.
 Most do not make it beyond primary level and girls drop out far more often than boys.
 We provide young people with access to the educational opportunities they need to realise their full potential and advance marine conservation within their communities.

-This year we are sending more than 200 children to school thanks to the generous donations and fundraising efforts of our supporters.
+This year we are sending more than 250 children to school and 12 students to university thanks to the generous donations and fundraising efforts of our supporters.

 is enough to send a child to school for a year